leofuehringer/lasercom/README.md

 - **Bosch GLM 50-27 GC**: A reliable and precise laser distance meter that connects via Bluetooth.
 The application successfully communicates with this device, allowing for accurate distance measurements and data retrieval.

+Additionally, other new Bosch laser rangefinders that adhere to the same standard should also work with LaserCom.
+Older laser measuring devices may function with minor adjustments; however, the return values will need to be evaluated differently.

+For more information, you can refer to this [EEVblog forum post](https://www.eevblog.com/forum/projects/hacking-the-bosch-glm-20-laser-measuring-tape/).
 If you have tested this application with other devices, please feel free to contribute by adding your findings!

 ## Installation